 Peperomia.
 “This is the perfect tiny tabletop plant for those in a very small space.
 They tolerate a range of lighting conditions and prefer to be on the dry side,” she says, so they’re ideal for those who forget to water.

 Succulents.
 When in doubt, choose a succulent.
-They only need to be watered once a week when the soil becomes visibly dry, and they require filtered sunlight.
+They only need to be watered once a week when the soil becomes visibly dry and require filtered sunlight.

 Sarah Sherman Samuel

-Fiddle leaf figs have dominated the interior design world for years, but according to Harrison, they’re one of the hardest plants to maintain.
+Fiddle leaf figs might have dominated the interior design world for years, but according to Harrison they’re one of the hardest plants to maintain.
 “Fiddle leaf figs need full sun exposure, not just a bright window,” she says.
 “They require a very careful watering schedule because they like to be dry.
-They cannot have any standing water on their root system or it will rapidly cause root rot.
+They cannot have any standing water on their root system or it will rapidly cause root-rot.
 In short, they are very fussy.”
 Have we convinced you?
 It’s time to move on from the fiddle leaf fig. Instead, try a rubber plant or snake plant.

 via My White Obsession